-Every new WhatsApp-enabled number is initialized at Tier 1.
-WhatsApp monitors message volume as well as quality (see below), and will automatically move customers between tiers based on the total number of unique recipients across the past 7 days.
+WhatsApp monitors message volume as well as quality (see below), and will automatically move customers between tiers based on the total number of unique business conversations across the past 7 days.

-If within the past 7 days, a WhatsApp-enabled Twilio phone number has communicated with 2x the unique recipients of the per-day limit, and maintains a good "quality rating" from WhatsApp, that number will be automatically moved to the next tier on the next day.
+If, within the past 7 days, a WhatsApp Sender has initiated business conversations with half the unique customers of the per day limit, and maintains a good "quality rating" from WhatsApp, that Sender will automatically be moved to the next tier 24 hours later.

-Please note, a number may be prevented from moving to the next rate tier, or even moved down a tier, if WhatsApp's internal "quality rating" for the number is low.
+Please note, a Sender may be prevented from moving to the next rate tier, or even moved down a tier, if WhatsApp's internal "quality rating" for the number is low.
 Twilio is not able to influence this rating or surface it to customers in Console.
 See "Quality rating" below for more details.

-If you exceed the daily limit for your tier, your messages will be undelivered with error 63018.
+If you exceed the limit for your tier, your messages will be undelivered with error 63018.

 Notice: Twilio is unable to manually move or request that customers be moved between rate limit tiers.
 In addition, WhatsApp will not start a number on a higher tier or manually increase the limit at this time.